liancheng/spear/README.md

 This project is a sandbox and playground of mine for experimenting ideas and potential improvements to Spark SQL.
 It consists of:

-- A parser that parsed a small SQL dialect into unrsolved logical plans
+- A parser that parses a small SQL dialect into unresolved logical plans
 - A semantic analyzer that resolves unresolved logical plans into resolved ones
 - A query optimizer that optimizes resolved query plans into equivalent but more performant ones
 - A query planner that turns (optimized) logical plans into executable physical plans